tldrafael/ManipulateFacialAttributesUsingVAE/README.md

 This project used the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset.

-Besides, as shown in the [poster](./reports/Banner.pdf), the architecture solution uses the face masks during training.
+Besides, as said in [Architecture](#architecture), the architecture solution uses the face masks during training.
 Although they will be not needed during prediction.
 To extract the masks, I used the projec [face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch).
-The masks are available [here](https://drive.google.com/file/d/1BJsxPWnBWxYWHRqMrhjBj3f324SHhBQp/view?usp=sharing).
+The masks are available for download [here](https://drive.google.com/file/d/1BJsxPWnBWxYWHRqMrhjBj3f324SHhBQp/view?usp=sharing).

 ## Training